ilyla/Sleepy-Story-Samantha/Chapter 9 - Making Things Right.md

   She glanced at the clock.
 It was past nine, and she was a little tired.
 She decided to work on a work project for a little bit, then go to bed.

-  Although, when glancing down, she realized that were panties were on backwards...
+  Although, when glancing down, she realized that her panties were sitting on the floor next to the chair...